-Founded in 2013, the Women LEAD (Learn • Excel • Achieve • Dream) scholarship program was created to assist female high school students in pursuing their dreams of higher education.
-Since its inception, the program has awarded 32 scholarships totaling more than $185,000.
+Founded in 2013 by the Junior League of Dallas, the Women LEAD (Learn • Excel • Achieve • Dream) scholarship program was created to assist female high school students in pursuing their dreams of higher education.
+Since the program began, the League has awarded 52 scholarships totaling more than $265,000 to female seniors at Emmett J. Conrad, South Oak Cliff and Thomas Jefferson High Schools.

 - Must have at least a 3.0 GPA at the end of her junior year.